Multiple Effect Evaporators

 Increased thermal efficiency

-The multiple-effect configuration combines two or more evaporator bodies to conserve steam, which is condensed in the first-effect heat exchanger only.
-Water evaporated in the first-effect vapor body is condensed in the second-effect heat exchanger, which provides energy for evaporation in the second-effect vapor body (and so on for additional effects).
+Multiple-effect configurations combine two or more evaporator bodies to conserve steam, which is condensed in the first-effect heat exchanger only.
+Water evaporated in the first-effect vapor body is condensed in the second-effect heat exchanger, which provides energy for evaporation in the second-effect vapor body—and so on for additional effects.